ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.59 29/11/2023 =
+* New: An option to show TOC on Tag #489
+* New: Toc support for custom taxonomy description #512
+* New: Apply default anchor prefix in the Japanese language #528
+* New: An option to restrict the toc if any part of url match with saved limit path #560
+* New: An option to use the TOC without anchor links in the URL. #587
+* New: An option which Preserve Line Breaks in TOC. #591
+* New: Collapsable sub heading #622
+* New: Enable support attributes inside shortcode #624
+* New: Filter to hide and show metabox #645
+* Bug: The WP Bakery image gallery is getting braked on first reload #627
+* Bug: Warning in debug log #636
+* Bug: When we set the counter as a disc while using the viewMore option, then TOC CSS is not working fine. #638
+* Bug: Fix CSS Style Placement for Easy-Table-of-Contents WordPress Plugin #639
+* Bug: Fatal error while activating pro version #644
+* Bug: Conflict issue with the Smooth Scroll Offset option #646
+* Bug: Critical Error with READ TIME Option when Set to "0"(Zero) #648

 = 2.0.58 15/11/2023 =
 * New: Generate schema/SiteNavigationElement for Table of contents #592